Ashlalala/aajonusnet/md/QNA/Q&A Of May 29, 2011.md

 G: Oh, ok.
 See, I thought the other way around.

-A:If you were skinny – no – absolutely.
+A: If you were skinny – no – absolutely.
 If you were only slightly overweight – not a problem.
 But I can see you’re carrying about… a good 15, 20 pounds.